openid/fapi/fapi-2_0-security-profile.md

  1. shall accept its issuer identifier value (as defined in [@RFC8414]) either as the `aud` claim (when a string) or as a member of the `aud` claim (when an array) received in client authentication assertions;
  1. should accept its token endpoint url or the url of the endpoint at which the assertion was received, either as the `aud` claim (when a string) or as a member of the `aud` claim (when an array) received in client authentication assertions;
  1. shall not use refresh token rotation unless, in the case a response with a new refresh token is not received and stored by the client, retrying the request (with the previous refresh token) will succeed;
  1. if using DPoP, may use the server provided nonce mechanism (as defined in Section 8 of [@!RFC9449]);
  1. shall issue authorization codes with a maximum lifetime of 60 seconds;
  1. if using DPoP, shall support "Authorization Code Binding to DPoP Key" (as required by Section 10.1 of [@!RFC9449]); and
  1. to accommodate for clock offsets, shall accept JWTs with an `iat` or `nbf` time up to 10 seconds in the future, however should reject JWTs with an `iat` or `nbf` of 60 seconds or greater in the future.

-**NOTE**:
+**NOTE 1**:
 To facilitate interoperability, this document requires that Authorization Servers accept their issuer value in the `aud` claim received in client authentication assertions.
 It recommends that they also accept their token endpoint url or the url of the endpoint at which the assertion was received.
 This does not reduce the stricter requirement in [@!RFC9126] that requires all 3 values to be accepted at the PAR endpoint.

+**NOTE 2**:
-**NOTE**: Refresh token rotation is an optional feature defined in Section 6 of [@!RFC6749] where the Authorization Server issues a new refresh token to the client as part of the `refresh_token` grant.
+Refresh token rotation is an optional feature defined in Section 6 of [@!RFC6749] where the Authorization Server issues a new refresh token to the client as part of the `refresh_token` grant.
 This specification discourages the use of this feature as it does not bring any security benefits for confidential clients, and can cause significant operational issues.
 However, to allow for operational agility, Authorization Servers may implement it providing they meet the requirement in Clause 9.

+**NOTE 3**:
-**NOTE**: This document is structured to support a variety of grants to be used with the general requirements above.
+This document is structured to support a variety of grants to be used with the general requirements above.
 For example the client credentials grant or the FAPI CIBA grant.
 Implementers should note that as of the time of writing only the Authorization Code flow and CIBA flows have been through a detailed security analysis.

+**NOTE 4**:
-**NOTE**: DPoP already suggests that JWTs are accepted in the reasonably near future (on the order of seconds or minutes).
+DPoP already suggests that JWTs are accepted in the reasonably near future (on the order of seconds or minutes).
 This specification goes further by placing a hard lower bound of 10 seconds in order to promote interoperability.